-Impact of GASB 68 and GASB 75
+Impacts of GASB 68 and GASB 75

-GASB 68 and the newly implemented GASB 75 standards create an accounting liability rather than a legal liability.
+The GASB 68 and GASB 75 standards create an accounting liability rather than a legal liability.
 Pursuant to accounting standards, the University must report its proportionate share of the state's pension and OPEB liabilities of the defined benefit plans.
 The University has no legal requirement to fund or pay out that share of the liability.
 Internally, the University's management must continue to ensure that the University's financial position is sound.
-In fiscal year 2018, with the GASB 68 and 75 impact, the University unrestricted net position had a slight decreased of \$428,000.
+In fiscal year 2019, without the GASB 68 and 75 impact, the University's unrestricted net position had a decrease of \$733,782.